Chapter Six: The Starry Void

 “You okay there?”
 I said, moving towards her.
-She frantically backed away from me, a panicked expression on her face.
+She frantically backed away from me, raw panic on her face.
 What was she looking at?
-I followed her gaze, and that's when I noticed what I was holding in my hand.
+I followed her gaze, and that’s when I noticed what I was holding in my hand.

 It was a blade of the length of my forearm, black and glistening.
 Instinctively, it felt like an extra part of my arm.
 Like a claw ready to reach out and tear the world apart.

-“Whaaa –” I threw the blade away from me.
+“Whaaa –” I threw the blade away from us.
 It vanished before it hit the ground.
 “What the fuck was that?”

-Cautiously, I repeated the gesture I'd made earlier.
+Cautiously, I repeated the gesture I’d made earlier.
 Sure enough, another black blade sprang into existence in my hand.
 This time, I got a better look at it.
-When I looked closely at it, it was actually dark red rather than black.
+It was actually dark red rather than pure black.
 And it had an almost liquid quality about it.
 There was no clear line where the blade ended and the handle began, and it was perfectly molded to the shape of my hand.
 As if it had been made for me.

-Its sharp edge, though, looked ragged and vicious.
-Most of the blade showed a clear reflection of the stars, but near the edge, it was dull and scratched-looking.
+Its sharp edge, though, was ragged and vicious.
+The side of the blade showed a clear reflection of the stars, but near the edge, it looked grimy and scratched.

 Curiously, I touched the edge with my other hand.
-It flowed around my fingers without cutting them, giving them a warm, wet sensation.
+Instead of cutting my fingers, it flowed around them, enveloping them in a warm, wet sensation.
 “Check it out,” I said.

 Yali examined the blade gingerly, without touching it.
 “Amazing.
-I've never gotten a clear look at one of these before.
-It's said that they're an extension of your own blood.
+I’ve never gotten such a close look at one of these before.
+One of the old Blood Children said that they’re an extension of your own blood.
 Figuratively, I guess.
-You should even be able to feel through it, as if it was part of your own arm.”
+They said you could even feel through it, as if it was part of your own arm.”

 “Yeah, it kind of felt like that.
 Let me just try –” Experimentally, I reached out with the side of the blade and tapped the table with it.
 Sure enough, I could feel the table like I was touching it.
 “Wow, I thought it would feel really weird, but it doesn’t feel weird at all.
 That’s so weird.”